SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 She lands on the other side as her unicorn self.
 She's drenched in a black cape and hood.
 Looking around she finds the room empty.

-She quietly makes her way through the halls of Twilight's castle, find her way outside.
+She quietly makes her way through the halls of Twilight's castle, finding her way outside.

 Taking in the cool night air, she sits down as the reality of what she's doing hits her.